-15.19.
-A reminder SMS message must be sent to a subscription or notification service customer within 30 days of the initiation of the service, and once per calendar month thereafter.
-This message is referred to as the "reminder message".
-The customer must not be charged for any reminder message.

-15.19A: For subscription or notification services for which the successful billing in one calendar month reaches R500, an additional "reminder message" must be sent to the customer at the point the billing reaches this threshold.
-The customer must not be charged for this reminder message.

-15.20.
-The reminder message must be a single message for each service the customer is subscribed to, and must not contain any line breaks or carriage returns.
-The reminder message must begin with the word "reminder" and then contain only the following additional information:
+- 15.19.
+A reminder SMS message must be sent to a subscription or notification service customer within 30 days of the initiation of the service, and at least once per calendar month thereafter.
+The message must be provided in one of two ways: - (i) The customer's mobile carrier may send the message. - (ii) The member can send the "reminder message".
+The customer must not be charged for any reminder message. - 15.19A: For subscription or notification services for which the successful billing in one calendar month reaches R500, an additional "reminder message" must be sent to the customer at the point the billing reaches this threshold.
+The customer must not be charged for this reminder message. - 15.20.
+The "reminder message" must be a single message for each service the customer is subscribed to, and must not contain any line breaks or carriage returns.
+The reminder message must contain only the following additional information:

-- (a) the name of the service, - (b) the pricing information,

-(c) an indication that the customer has already reached the threshold (if this is an additional reminder message),

-- (d) a customer support number, - (e) instructions for terminating the service, and - (f) (optionally) a link to a WAP landing page or a web page describing the service.
+- (a) (optionally) the word "reminder" at the beginning, - (b) the name of the service, - (c) the pricing information, - (d) an indication that the customer has already reached the threshold (if this is an additional reminder message), - (e) a customer support number, - (f) instructions for terminating the service, and - (g) (optionally) a link to a WAP landing page or a web page describing the service. - 15.21.

-15.21.
 Some notification services are of a seasonal nature (example: sports-related notifications).
 During calendar months where a member does not send the customer any notifications and where no billing takes place, the member is not required to send a monthly reminder message.